Thermometry Based on a Superconducting Qubit: Population measurements

 Let us denote the readout response of a projective measurement of the qubit being in state $\ket{i}$ as $\varphi_i$, which we will call ``pure state response'' further in the text.
-Then the result $\varphi$ of the qubit state measurement is a linear combination of the form $\varphi = p_g \varphi_g+p_e \varphi_e+p_f \varphi_f$.
-The $\pi_{ge}$($\pi_{ef}$)-pulses effectively swap pairs of the population probabilities $p_g$ and $p_e$ ($p_e$ and $p_f$), which results in getting different readout outcomes, which we denote $x_{i}$ and $y_{j}$, $i,j = 0,1,2$.
+Then the result $\varphi$ of the thermalized qubit state measurement is a linear combination of the form $\varphi_\mathrm{therm} = p_g \varphi_g+p_e \varphi_e+p_f \varphi_f$.
+From the experimental point of view, $\varphi$ here is a measured complex valued voltage.
+To measure it we send a readout pulse with a rectangular envelope at a frequency close to the readout resonator frequency $\omega_r$, which is transmitted through the sample waveguide, then it is amplified and downconverted.
+Finally, it is measured by a fast (2 GS/s) analog-to-digital converter (ADC) and integrated over the pulse duration time, which is typically $0.1-2.0\,\mu$s.

+However, a single measurement of $\varphi_\mathrm{therm}$ is not enough to extract the populations $p_i$ as the pure state responses $\varphi_i$ are unknown.
+To solve this problem, before the qubit state readout is performed, $\pi_{ge}$- and $\pi_{ef}$-pulses can be applied at frequencies $\omega_{ge}$ and $\omega_{ef}$, respectively, that leads to swapping of the population between $\ket{g}$ and $\ket{e}$ states or $\ket{e}$ and $\ket{f}$ states, correspondingly.
+This results in different readout signals, which we denote $x_{j}$ and $y_{k}$, $j,k = 0,1,2$.
 An example of such a measurement is shown in Fig.\,\ref{fig:chip_pulses}\,a,\,c.
-We can then write a system of linear equations as
+For different $\pi$-pulse sequences we can then write a system of linear equations as